-Certain of the Company's expenditures are denominated in Namibia dollars (which are pegged to the South African rand), US dollars, British Pounds, Australian dollars, and Euros.
+Certain of the Company's expenditures are denominated in Namibia dollars (which are pegged to the South African rand) and US dollars.
 The Company's cash, amounts receivable, deposits, and accounts payable and accrued liabilities include amounts denominated in foreign currencies.
 Accordingly, the results of the Company's operations are subject to currency transaction risk and currency translation risk.

-As at May 31, 2024, the Company had the following amounts denominated in the above currencies and converted to Canadian dollars: \$306,556 in cash, \$10,045 in deposits and prepaids, \$191,588 in taxes and other receivables, and \$99,196 in accounts payable and accrued liabilities.
+As at February 28, 2025, the Company had the following amounts denominated in the above currencies and converted to Canadian dollars: \$948,856 in cash, \$26,976 in deposits and prepaids, \$221,097 in taxes and other receivables, and \$572,041 in accounts payable and accrued liabilities.
 A 10% change in the exchange rates would impact the Company's working capital as follows:

 \$

-Namibia dollars and South African rand 36,180
+Namibia dollars and South African rand 56,357

-All other currencies 794
+US dollars 2,010

 The operating results and financial position of the Company are reported in Canadian dollars in the Company's consolidated financial statements.
-The fluctuation of the Canadian dollar primarily in relation to other currencies, primarily the Namibian dollar, will consequently have an impact on the profitability of the Company and the value of the Company's assets and equity.
+The fluctuation of the Canadian dollar, primarily in relation to the Namibian dollar, will consequently have an impact on the profitability of the Company and the value of the Company's assets and equity.
 The Company does not currently undertake any hedging activities to mitigate foreign exchange risk.